-- A. Listed for wet or damp location as scheduled.
-Fountain and pool luminaires shall be listed for submersible location to meet depth specified. - B. Provide low temperature ballasts or LED drivers, with reliable starting to -20°F.
+- A. Listed for wet or damp location as scheduled. - B. Provide low temperature ballasts or LED drivers, with reliable starting to -20°F.

 2.3 LIGHT EMITTING DIODE (LED) LUMINAIRE SYSTEMS

 A. Light emitting diodes used in interior applications shall have a minimum color rendering index (CRI) of 80.
 Light emitting diodes used in exterior applications shall have a minimum color rendering index (CRI) of 70.
 Color temperature of the luminaires shall be as noted on the luminaire schedule.